Hemmingsson/Freeze/README.md

 🕑 12h clock, 24h clock, analog clock or no clock

-🕶️ Image Filters to unify cinemagraphs style
+🕶️ Image Filters to unify cinemagraphs style (Chrome only)

 ⏲ New image every new tab, 5min, 15min, 30min hourly or daily